hazelcast/hazelcast-nodejs-client/README.md

 * Our Google Groups directory: https://groups.google.com/forum/#!forum/hazelcast
 * Stackoverflow: https://stackoverflow.com/questions/tagged/hazelcast

-# 9. Contributing
+# 10. Contributing

-You can always open a pull request on this repository for your feature and implementation/change requests.
+Besides your development contributions as explained in the [Development and Testing chapter](#8-development-and-testing) above, you can always open a pull request on this repository for your other requests such as documentation changes.

-# 10. License
+# 11. License

 [Apache 2 License](https://github.com/hazelcast/hazelcast-nodejs-client/blob/master/LICENSE).

-# 11. Copyright
+# 12. Copyright

 Copyright (c) 2008-2018, Hazelcast, Inc. All Rights Reserved.